 The school year runs from the beginning of the fall semester through the end of the summer semester.
-Full-time students are students enrolled in nine (9) or more hours per semester, 18 or more per school year.
+Graduate Students:

-- Full-time students are students enrolled in nine (9) or more hours per semester, 18 or more per school year. - 3/4 time students are students enrolled in six (6) to eight (8) hours per semester, 12 hours per school year. - 1/2 time students are students enrolled in five (5) hours per semester, 10 hours per school year. - 1/4 time students are students enrolled in one (1) to four (4) hours per semester, two (2) to
+- Full-time graduate students are those enrolled in nine (9) or more credits per semester, 18 or more credits per school year. - 3/4 time graduate students are those enrolled in six (6) to eight (8) credits per semester, 12 credits per school year. - 1/2 time graduate students are those enrolled in five (5) credits per semester, 10 credits per school year. - 1/4 time graduate students are those enrolled in one

+(1) to four (4) credits per semester, two (2) to eight (8) credits per school year.